techiegirl97/WashtenawVoiceSOQ/README.md

 This project is the result of The Washtenaw Voice’s effort to make the Student Opinion Questionnaires open and available for students.

+The official web site for this project is http://soq.washtenawvoice.com/

 Articles related to the subject can be found here:

 * http://www.washtenawvoice.com/2014/03/soqs-college-to-release-soqs/